surajverma2587/javascript-training/src/concepts/NaN/README.md

 console.log(result) //  NaN
 ```

-In the above example, when JavaScript tries to evaluate the expression for `result` it is trying to perform an invalid mathematical operation since `number` is a `string`.
+In the above example, when JavaScript tries to evaluate the expression for `result` it is trying to perform an invalid mathematical operation since `number` is a String datatype.
 At this point JavaScript assigns the special `NaN` value to the variable result.

 **Note**: You could use the `isNaN()` method to determine if the value is `NaN` or not, which returns `true` for a `NaN` value.